AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-videos.md

 1. Select a video and click **[!UICONTROL Edit]**.
 2. Click **[!UICONTROL Resize Video]** from the quick actions available in the left pane.
-3. Select the appropriate dimensions from the social media platform under **[!UICONTROL Resize for]** drop-down list.
+3. Select the appropriate dimensions from the social media platform under **[!UICONTROL Resize for the]** drop-down list.
 Alternatively, drag the handles on the corners of the video to create your desired crop.
 4. Scale the video, if required, using the **[!UICONTROL Video Scale]** field.
 5. You can choose to mute or unmute the video.
 6. Click **[!UICONTROL Apply]** to apply your changes.